Partenope Ristorante

 Partenope Ristorante invites you to enjoy the rich tradition of Italian Aperitivo with us.

-Origins of Aperitivo
+Origins of the Term Aperitivo

 The term aperitivo comes from the Latin word “aperire”, which means to open.
 An early form of aperitivo can be traced back to the ancient Romans, whose elaborate banquets often started with a course called “gustatio”.
 This tasting course featured light appetizers paired with sweet, aromatic wines.